 The season of Lent is about 40 days from Carnaval until Easter.
 It’s the period of forty days of reflection, looking forward to Jesus’ death and resurrection.
 The period of Lent starts with Ash Wednesday, which finishes the festive of Carnaval.

-Where Carnaval is often an overflowing celebration, there is Lent a modest time.
-Historically Carnaval was also meant to empty the kitchen so you are ready for the time of fasting.
+Where Carnaval is often an overflowing celebration, Lent is a modest time.
+Historically, Carnaval was also meant to empty the kitchen so you are ready for the time of fasting.
 Many Christians will live a more temperate lifestyle than usual and often you see people starting with fasting.
 It is a preparation for Good Friday (where people remember that Jesus died on the cross) and Easter (where people celebrate that Jesus rose from the dead).

 Why forty days?